 The condition is also known as medial epicondylitis.
 It tends to occur in people who use their wrist and arm for repetitive motions, such as golfers (hence the name), tennis players, carpenters, and weightlifters.
 The condition is marked by pain and tenderness on the inside of the elbow.

-In some cases, there may also be weakness in the affected arm or numbness in the fingers.
 Golfer’s elbow is treated with a combination of rest, ice, and anti-inflammatory medications.
 Physical therapy may also be recommended to stretch and strengthen the muscles and tendons around the elbow joint.

-In severe cases, surgery may be necessary to release the tension on the affected muscles and tendons.
 If you think you might have golfer’s elbow, it’s important to see your doctor so that he or she can diagnose the condition and recommend appropriate treatment.
 With proper treatment, most people find relief from their symptoms within a few months’ time.

 Golfer’S Elbow Treatment Nhs

 If you have golfer’s elbow, rest and over-the-counter pain relievers may help.
 But if your symptoms don’t improve, your doctor may suggest other treatments.
-Golfer’s elbow is tendinitis of the medial epicondyle, the bony bump on the inside of your elbow.

-The tendons that attach to this spot are used when you grip and twist your wrist or forearm, as in a golf swing.
 The condition is also called medial Epicondylitis or thrower’s Elbow .
 It can occur in anyone who puts repeated stress on these tendons, not just golfers.

-Other activities that might lead to golfer’s elbow include: • Racket sports such as tennis or squash • Throwing sports such as baseball or football
+Other activities that might lead to golfer’s elbow include:

 Treatment for golfer’s elbow usually involves a combination of rest, ice and over-the-counter pain relievers.
-If these measures don’t relieve your symptoms, your doctor may suggest one or more of the following: • Physical therapy exercises that stretch and strengthen the muscles and tendons around the elbow joint
+If these measures don’t relieve your symptoms, your doctor may suggest one or more of the following:

-• A splint or brace to immobilize the affected arm and allow the tendon to heal • Ultrasound treatments to promote healing • Injections of corticosteroids or other medication into the affected area
+• A splint or brace to immobilize the affected arm and allow the tendon to heal

 Surgery is rarely needed for golfer’s elbow .
 If nonsurgical treatments haven’t helped after several months, surgery might be an option.